toivoh/Debug.jl/README.md

  * `debug_eval(scope, ex)` attempts to translate `ex` to replace reads from and writes to variables to use getters and setters from `scope` where appropriate.
-   I've tried to encode Julia's assignment rules, but there could be glitches.
+   I've tried to encode Julia's assignment rules, but it's not complete.
    Assignment to symbols that are not found in `scope` is prohibited, rather than setting a global (without a corresponding `global` declaration in the code).